xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 kitsch

 -------------------------

+Whew.
+This material frays easily.
+Tempers began to fray in the hot weather.
+The electric wire is fraying and could be dangerous to handle.
+They laughed at my puny efforts.
+The lamb was a puny little thing.

 Why is the fly or bug agaric toadstool so named?

 It's a warning sign for the Trump administration, with aggressive tariffs expected to be unveiled next week that could **stoke** inflation and **crimp demand**.